zowe/docs-site/docs/user-guide/cli-using-initializing-team-configuration.md

 ## Connecting profiles to API Mediation Layer

+You can use profiles to connect to the API Mediation Layer.
+This more efficient way to connect to the mainframe allows you to specify a host and port only once on a base profile instead of multiple host-and-port combinations across several service profiles.

-If you are using the API Mediation Layer, set up the `zowe.config.json` file to automatically access the services that are registered to the API ML and support Single Sign-On.
+To set up the `zowe.config.json` file to automatically access the services that are registered to the API ML and support Single Sign-On:

 1. Open a command line window and issue the following command: